MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 ##  $ Close : num  40.7 40.3 41.5 41.5 41.4 ...
 ##  $ Volume: int  36865322 37487476 39223692 28809375 24753438 25723861 28022002 30276692 24244382 27343581 ...
 ```

+At this point we can proceed to the next stage of the analysis.

 ### Plotting a Time Series Graph